STEAMhouse Phase 1.5 – Apply Now!

 Phase 1.5 launched in April 2020 and is focussed on supporting businesses – which includes self employed, sole trading artists – to access and explore the potential of digital technologies to help develop businesses, artworks, practices and creative services.

 Eastside Projects manages the Open Route which focusses on providing a holistic programme of production, practice and business support for artists and creative makers.
-For businesses on the programme all support, including access to the workshops and technicians is free.
+For businesses – including people who are self employed – all support, including access to online workshops, 1-2-1 mentoring and technical support is free.
 Membership lasts 12 months and can be renewed.
+Workshops to date have included sessions on Applying for Funding, Working Commercially, Working with Digital Fabricators and Writing for Artists alongside regular ‘In Conversations’ with curators and commissioners.

 How to Apply: